André Chassaigne: Biography

 A native of Clermont-Ferrand, Chassaigne worked as a middle school principal in Saint-Amant-Roche-Savine from 1981 to 2002.
 He became deputy mayor in 1977 before assuming the mayorship from 1983, an office he resigned in 2010.
 He was succeeded by his son François Chassaigne.
 He also served as the general councillor of Puy-de-Dôme for the canton of Saint-Amant-Roche-Savine from 1979 to 2004 and a regional councillor of Auvergne from 1998 to 2000 and again from 2010 until 2015.

 Chassaigne was elected to the National Assembly in 2002.
 He was the sole Communist to win a constituency previously held by another party that cycle.
 In 2012, he assumed the presidency of the Democratic and Republican Left group.
 Chassaigne was ranked as the best member of the National Assembly by the magazine Capital in 2017, for his attendance and implication in parliamentary work.
-On 12 March 2020, during the COVID-19 pandemic, he announced he had tested positive for COVID-19.